 However, the encaustic artist faces a unique problem in that typical acrylic gessos do not work particularly well with the wax and pigment blend as surface partially repels the wax.

 While it is possible to make your own encaustic gesso, it can also be a time consuming, messy and expensive process.
 A bag of rabbit skin glue crystals need to be soaked overnight, before being added to a whiting/pigment blend and boiled.
 Once cool, the mixture needs to be strained to ensure that the dried surface will have a smooth tooth.
 Homemade encaustic gesso must also be used within a few days as it susceptible to mould growth.

 A strong tooth is important to the encaustic painter for three main reasons.
 Firstly, it absorbs the wax adhering it to the surface.
 Secondly, it also allows the artists to use coloured wax/pigment blocks to “draw” an underpainting on the surface before applying clear melted wax and blending.
 Thirdly, the surface also makes it possible to apply charcoal, watercolour or both oil and dry pastels before the applying the melted wax/pigment blend.

 The techniques and methods for using encaustic are many, and the use of Matisse MM36 High Tooth Gesso caters for them all and ensures that your artwork will remain stable for as long as possible.

 Encaustic painting is also frequently done on wooden surfaces and Matisse High Tooth Gesso dries quickly ensuring the wood does not absorb a substantial portion of the gesso.
 Traditional methods for making encaustic gessos wich include the use of rabbit skin glue size may require multiple applications to offset the absorbent nature of some timbers.

-To view or download a copy of MM36 MSDS, please CLICK HERE (263kb)
+To view or download a copy of MM36 SDS, please CLICK HERE (263kb)